Behold our FTC disclosure masterpiece here. The following article was last updated on Dec 15, 2021 ...

 Assuming your PEX spacers are of the correct measurements, there should be no "egging" (warping or egg-like reshaping of the surrounding light bucket).
 Tightening and buttoning everything up eliminates any involuntary shift in our LED motorcycle headlight's y-axis which is subdued even further by using the forward most mounting outlets.
 Take it around the block and see for yourself!

 The 7" LED motorcycle headlight being marketed by SuperBrightLEDs.com is of excellent quality.
 Structurally durable, it projects a long range beam and somehow non-glaringly highlights street signs far better than the competition.
 Even our GoPro Hero4, which doesn't do well in dark conditions, proves that range of sight and oncoming visibility are both far greater with this installation than with a standard or even halogen headlamp.
 Some of the reflective street signs in the video below are over a hundred yards away.
 In short, we're greatly impressed!

 What LED Lighting Do You Use?

 The ability to see and be seen is essential to safer motorcycling.
 What LED installations are you familiar with?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!